Variable selection and basis learning for ordinal classification: Sparse ordinal basis learning

 \subsection{Sparse multiclass LDA}

 Multiclass LDA is a widely used projection-based classification method.
 It finds a low-dimensional subspace, or the LDA subspace, that maximizes the between-group variance and minimizes the within-group variance simultaneously.
-Let $\widehat \Sigma_b$ be the sample between-group covariance matrix defined by
+Denote $ \Sigma_b $ for the population between-group covariance matrix, $ \Sigma_b = \sum_{g=1}^K \pi_g (\mu_g - \mu)(\mu_g - \mu)^{\top}. $